toytransactions/transactions/README.md

  - Should there be a way to reverse a account freeze?
    This implementation assumes there is no such method.
 Once an account is frozen it is never un-frozen.
  - Should we allow a transaction to be disputed multiple times?
-   This implementation assumes that the transaction state is this:
-             Withdraw/Deposit                  Dispute             Resolve/Chargeback
-     Start -------------------->  Processed  ----------> InDispute -----------------> DisputeHandled
-    So, in this implementation a transaction can only be disputed once.
+   In this implementation a transaction can only be disputed once.
  - This implementation assumes that the inputs are to be processed in a streaming-fashion. i.e. we should not look ahead at future transactions to determine the outcome of the current transaction.